-Bauer, E., Presiado, V., & Colomer, S. E. (in press, 2017).
-Writing through partnership: How emergent bilinguals foster translanguaging.
+Bauer, E., Presiado, V., & Colomer, S. E. (2017).
+Writing through partnership: Fostering translanguaging in children who are emergent bilinguals.
 Journal of Literacy Research.
+1-28.

 Bauer, E., & Colomer, S. E. (2016).
 Biliteracy.
 In Michael A. Peters (Ed.)
 Encyclopedia of Educational Philosophy and Theory.
 Singapore: Springer.